Audrey0109/Seoul_Bike/README.md

 •  Finally the last part of our project was to transform our model into an API.
 We choose to do it with Flask

 ### Conclusion
 By comparing many Machine Learning models and trying different combinations of hyperparmeters, we found that the Gradient Boosting model was the best algorithm to predict Seoul bike rental demand.
+We also noticed that we obtained better performance scores with all the features, so we included them all in our final GB model (used for the API).
 <br>
 For more informations on the project (observations/selection of features, model selection), please go to the notebook's section below.